Master Schedule Smoothing

 MSH - smoothing AC dropdown

-Enter the amounts of time the Earn or Deduct codes as positive.
+Enter "positive" amounts of time the Earn or Deduct.
 The Time Bank rules will determine plus or minus for the Attendance Code.
 A negative number is entered only for deducting the paid hours amount on the Time Card when the employee earns hours to bank.

 MSH - Taken setup